SINPO code: SINPO code explained

+Each category is rated from 1 to 5 with 1 being unusable or severe and 5 being perfect or nil.
+A higher number always indicates a better result.
+Where signal and overall merit are graded in terms of strength (where 1 is the lowest and 5 is the highest), interference, noise and propagation are graded in the opposite way – their degrading effect is measured.
+For example, a 5 for signal strength represents a very strong signal, but a 5 for noise indicates very little noise.

-Each category is rated from 1 to 5 with 1 being 'unusable' or 'severe' and 5 being 'perfect' or 'nil'.
-MANY raters misunderstand the code and will rate everything either 55555 or 11111 when in reality both extremes are unusual in the extreme.
-'55555' essentially means 'perfect reception akin to a local station' while that is occasionally possible, when talking about long-distance short-wave reception, it is almost never the case.
+Many raters misunderstand the code and will rate everything either 55555 or 11111 when in reality both extremes are unusual in the extreme.
+55555 essentially means perfect reception akin to a local station while that is occasionally possible, when talking about long-distance short-wave reception, it is rarely the case.

-Another common mistake in rating is presenting an 'O' higher than any previously rated element.
-By definition, a station cannot present 'perfect' reception if there is any Noise or Interference or Fading present.
-In other words, it is NOT 'perfect local quality' reception if any of those things are present.
+Another common mistake in rating is presenting an O rating higher than any previously rated element.
+By definition, a reading cannot present perfect reception if there is any noise or interference or fading present.
+In other words, it cannot be considered perfect local quality reception if any of those things are present.

 SINPFEMO code

 An extension of SINPO code, for use in radiotelephony (voice over radio) communications, SINPFEMO is an acronym for Signal, Interference, Noise, Propagation, frequency of Fading, dEpth, Modulation, and Overall.